 Probate is a complex legal process that involves managing and settling a deceased person’s estate.
 One of the critical aspects of probate is addressing creditor claims.
 Understanding how to navigate these claims can help ensure a smooth and efficient probate process.
-At Weber, Carrier, Boiczyk, and Chase LLC, our experienced attorneys in New Britain, CT, are here to guide you through every step of addressing creditor claims during probate.
+At Weber, Carrier, Boiczyk, and Chase LLC, our experienced probate attorneys in New Britain, CT, are here to guide you through every step of addressing creditor claims during probate.

 Understanding the Probate Process